daodiseomirror/docs/contracts/mint.md

 Uses the sent amount to create a new CDP.

 {% hint style="info" %}
 Used for creating a new CDP with mAsset collateral.
-For creating a CDP using TerraUSD collateral, you need to use the [HandleMsg variant.](mint.md#openposition)
+For creating a CDP using DaodiseoUSD collateral, you need to use the [HandleMsg variant.](mint.md#openposition)
 {% endhint %}

 {% tabs %}